ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-How to Debug JWT ‘Invalid Signature’ and ‘Expired’ Errors in Node.js - <a href="https://medium.com/@achraffwarrach/how-to-debug-jwt-invalid-signature-and-expired-errors-in-node-js-8b301c0fe566?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Dockerizing a MERN Stack Application for Production Ready - <a href="https://medium.com/@mahmud.ibrahim021/dockerizing-a-mern-stack-application-for-production-ready-9244bc7a8896?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Achraffwarrach`**
+✍️ **posted by `Mahmud Ibrahim`**

-<blockquote>Hey everyone, CallmeMiho here.
-If your auth middleware is throwing TokenExpiredError or Invalid Signature, stop guessing.
+<blockquote># Dockerizing a MERN Stack for Production: Every Decision Explained
 Continue reading on Medium »</blockquote>

 <h3>2.
-Node.js Interview Preparation Roadmap (Beginner to Advanced) - <a href="https://medium.com/@uyanhewagetr/node-js-interview-preparation-roadmap-beginner-to-advanced-67d11df5b3cf?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Stop Asking If Engineers Use AI — Ask How They Think with It - <a href="https://medium.com/@devkotadexant/stop-asking-if-engineers-use-ai-ask-how-they-think-with-it-080688c32021?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Thisharika Rangani`**
+✍️ **posted by `Deshant Devkota`**

-<blockquote>Preparing for a Node.js interview can feel overwhelming, especially with the breadth of topics spanning JavaScript fundamentals, backend…
+<blockquote>Every recruiter and hiring manager I’ve spoken with lately asks some version of the same question —
 Continue reading on Medium »</blockquote>

-<h3>3. ‘a-mini-shai-hulud-has-appeared’ — How a simple Node Package affected SAP Ecosystem. - <a href="https://medium.com/@sanjaybabusp/a-mini-shai-hulud-has-appeared-how-a-simple-node-package-affected-sap-ecosystem-023e4b1e40e8?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>3.
+Blockchain & Web3 Authentication: Cüzdanınız Yeni Kimliğiniz - <a href="https://mem3t.medium.com/blockchain-web3-authentication-c%C3%BCzdan%C4%B1n%C4%B1z-yeni-kimli%C4%9Finiz-68341c8ff7ef?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sanjay Babu SP`**
+✍️ **posted by `Mehmet Demirel`**

-<blockquote>April 29th, StepSecurity reported an issue on SAP Packages:
+<blockquote>Serinin altıncı makalesinde passwordless authentication’ı incelemiştik — şifreyi tamamen kaldırıp magic link ve passkey ile giriş…
 Continue reading on Medium »</blockquote>

 <h3>4.
-We Fixed Model Duplication Forever: Nx + NestJS + Prisma Architecture That Builds Apps 3x Faster - <a href="https://medium.com/@ingaleprajawal/we-fixed-model-duplication-forever-nx-nestjs-prisma-architecture-that-builds-apps-3x-faster-af2cae9ec518?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Your Node.js Uploads Work… Until They Don’t — Fixing Large File Uploads with Streams - <a href="https://blog.stackademic.com/your-node-js-uploads-work-until-they-dont-fixing-large-file-uploads-with-streams-8e81eb9e56a8?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Prajwal Ingale`**
+✍️ **posted by `Rahul Jain`**

-<blockquote>One TypeScript Codebase for Everything: Nx + NestJS + Prisma + React(Mobile+Web) — The Fastest Way to Build Scalable Apps(and Why AI Loves…
+<blockquote>Have you ever built an upload feature, tested it with a small file, saw it work perfectly and then shipped it to production?
-Continue reading on Medium »</blockquote>
+Continue reading on Stackademic »</blockquote>

 <h3>5.
-This unified guide provides a comprehensive, production-grade strategy for securing NestJS… - <a href="https://medium.com/@nkchaurasiya1/this-unified-guide-provides-a-comprehensive-production-grade-strategy-for-securing-nestjs-36c729c449a3?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+When Your Database Updates Itself: How We Scaled Node.js/Mongoose Without the Downtime - <a href="https://medium.com/codetodeploy/when-your-database-updates-itself-how-we-scaled-node-js-mongoose-without-the-downtime-e5819894e1c3?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nkchaurasiya`**
+✍️ **posted by `Priyabrata Saha`**

-<blockquote>The Foundation: Request Sanitization and Validation
+<blockquote>We had just launched our Agentic AI workflow tracker, a complex Node.js application built with Mongoose.
+It was early 2026, and the system…
-Continue reading on Medium »</blockquote>
+Continue reading on CodeToDeploy »</blockquote>

 <h3>6.
-Building Spraxium v0.2.0, what’s been going in under the hood - <a href="https://medium.com/@spacelaxy/building-spraxium-v0-2-0-whats-been-going-in-under-the-hood-2689ff81275c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Node.js vs Python vs Java: What to Decide Before Hiring Backend Developers - <a href="https://medium.com/@roy_94814/node-js-vs-python-vs-java-what-to-decide-before-hiring-backend-developers-e5d21f3f07f5?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Spacelaxy`**
+✍️ **posted by `Roy Malhotra`**

-<blockquote>For the past few days we’ve been heads-down on the next release of Spraxium, a Discord bot framework for TypeScript built on top of…
+<blockquote>Choosing a backend technology goes beyond technical decision-making; it is a business strategy.
+The technology stack you choose today will…
 Continue reading on Medium »</blockquote>

 <h3>7.
+Turn Any Folder Into a Knowledge Graph: The Missing Piece in Your AI Stack - <a href="https://blog.stackademic.com/turn-any-folder-into-a-knowledge-graph-the-missing-piece-in-your-ai-stack-4924872ae4e0?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Sachin Kasana`**

+<blockquote>Why your AI struggles with codebases — and how graph structures fix it
+Continue reading on Stackademic »</blockquote>

-Understanding the Node.js Event Loop Phases (Simple Guide) - <a href="https://medium.com/@kalp.note/understanding-the-node-js-event-loop-phases-simple-guide-088039ba2007?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>8.
+Rate Limiting Isn’t Optional Here How to Actually Implement It in Node.js - <a href="https://sandeepbansod.medium.com/rate-limiting-isnt-optional-here-how-to-actually-implement-it-in-node-js-36f60518d840?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kalp's Note`**
+✍️ **posted by `Saandeep Baansod`**

-<blockquote>If you work with Node.js, you may have heard this line:
+<blockquote>If your API has no rate limiting, any client can send as many requests as it wants.
 Continue reading on Medium »</blockquote>

+<h3>9.
+Choosing a Node.js Backend Framework That Actually Fits Your Project - <a href="https://medium.com/@sovannaro/choosing-a-node-js-backend-framework-that-actually-fits-your-project-5dc4a61df842?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `SOVANNARO`**

+<blockquote>How to choose the right Node.js framework based on your project needs
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-7 JavaScript Interview Questions That Separate Junior From Senior Devs - <a href="https://medium.com/@diyasanjaysatpute147/7-javascript-interview-questions-that-separate-junior-from-senior-devs-e09d0440b274?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why Most Blogs Look Good But Still Fail (And How I Fixed One) - <a href="https://medium.com/@imademoney19/why-most-blogs-look-good-but-still-fail-and-how-i-fixed-one-849e3a4882e4?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Diya Satpute`**
+✍️ **posted by `Imade Money`**

-<blockquote>You can fake syntax.
-You cannot fake understanding.
+<blockquote>I’ve seen a lot of blogs that look… fine.
 Continue reading on Medium »</blockquote>

 <h3>2.
-How to Debug JWT ‘Invalid Signature’ and ‘Expired’ Errors in Node.js - <a href="https://medium.com/@achraffwarrach/how-to-debug-jwt-invalid-signature-and-expired-errors-in-node-js-8b301c0fe566?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Thought I Understood Fashion… Until I Tested Myself - <a href="https://medium.com/@imademoney19/i-thought-i-understood-fashion-until-i-tested-myself-da1aa584f36d?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Achraffwarrach`**
+✍️ **posted by `Imade Money`**

-<blockquote>Hey everyone, CallmeMiho here.
-If your auth middleware is throwing TokenExpiredError or Invalid Signature, stop guessing.
+<blockquote>I used to think fashion was simple.
 Continue reading on Medium »</blockquote>

 <h3>3.
-How to Create a Website in Seconds — Even If You’re a Complete Beginner - <a href="https://medium.com/@ha3701434/how-to-create-a-website-in-seconds-even-if-youre-a-complete-beginner-f571dfa65ddb?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How Enterprise-Level Apps Handle Frontend Authentication - <a href="https://vijayasekhar-deepak.medium.com/how-enterprise-level-apps-handle-frontend-authentication-fbef49149d99?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ha`**
+✍️ **posted by `Vijayasekhar Deepak`**

-<blockquote>You Don’t Need to Know Coding.
-You Don’t Need a Tech Background.
-Just Follow These Steps.
+<blockquote>Not a Member?
+Read for FREE here.
 Continue reading on Medium »</blockquote>

 <h3>4.
-Making sense of rgb, cmyk, hsl and oklch (Color Theory 101) - <a href="https://lidiacodes.medium.com/making-sense-of-rgb-cmyk-hsl-and-oklch-color-theory-101-924a4d8e529e?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+What Is JIRA Software?
+Features, Uses, and Why It’s a Popular Choice - <a href="https://medium.com/@sunil17bbmp/what-is-jira-software-features-uses-and-why-its-a-popular-choice-dde7d91b9a7c?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `lidiacodes`**
+✍️ **posted by `Code With Sunil | Code Smarter, not harder`**

-<blockquote>When you’re in elementary school they teach you the primary colors are red, blue and yellow.
-This is, depending on the context, wrong or…
+<blockquote>If you are not a Member — Read for free here
 Continue reading on Medium »</blockquote>

 <h3>5.
-Evolução da Web: das origens ao futuro da internet e seus impactos - <a href="https://medium.com/@marina.schuster/evolu%C3%A7%C3%A3o-da-web-das-origens-ao-futuro-da-internet-e-seus-impactos-65632010f064?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Invoicing App w/ WhatsApp Integration — Part 2: Major Product Updates - <a href="https://medium.com/@dannykumah27/invoicing-app-w-whatsapp-integration-part-2-major-product-updates-9d34d25799d3?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Marina Schuster`**
+✍️ **posted by `Dekay`**

-<blockquote>A tecnologia pode ser entendida como a aplicação do conhecimento humano para criar soluções que facilitem a vida das pessoas e resolvam…
+<blockquote>— From MVP to a Reliable Workflow: Routing, Drafts, Status Tracking, and Better PDF/WhatsApp Flow
 Continue reading on Medium »</blockquote>

 <h3>6.
-AWS Finally Understood That Nobody Likes Surprise Bills - <a href="https://medium.com/@ricardo.gulias/aws-finally-understood-that-nobody-likes-surprise-bills-dccb09041168?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why Every Business Needs a Website in 2026 (ParkerWebStudio) - <a href="https://medium.com/@noahmizrab/why-every-business-needs-a-website-in-2026-parkerwebstudio-9c5269eed2c1?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ricardo Gulias`**
+✍️ **posted by `Web-rater`**

-<blockquote>A deep dive into CloudFront’s flat-rate pricing — the math that matters, who benefits, and what it signals about the future of AWS pricing.
+<blockquote>It doesn’t matter if you run a small local service or you’re building something bigger — people expect your business to exist online.
+The…
 Continue reading on Medium »</blockquote>

 <h3>7.
+Parker Web Studio: Websites That Actually Feel Like Yours - <a href="https://medium.com/@noahmizrab/parker-web-studio-websites-that-actually-feel-like-yours-74bfc629230a?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Web-rater`**

+<blockquote>Most website builders promise flexibility, but once you start using them, you quickly run into limits.
+Templates feel restrictive, edits…
+Continue reading on Medium »</blockquote>

-The Future of Web Development: Tools and Trends Every Developer Should Know in 2026 - <a href="https://medium.com/@darknet_resource_buyccfullz/the-future-of-web-development-tools-and-trends-every-developer-should-know-in-2026-813210df5b9f?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>8.
+Managing DSA, Development and Academics simultaneously - <a href="https://medium.com/@aman243jain/managing-dsa-development-and-academics-simultaneously-de229df8f398?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Aman Jain`**

+<blockquote>Managing DSA (Data Structures and Algorithms),development, and academics simultaneously requires effective time management, prioritization…
+Continue reading on Medium »</blockquote>

+<h3>9.
+I built a 5-phase design system that turns “I have an app idea” into a TDD prompt - <a href="https://pcpranavchandra.medium.com/i-built-a-5-phase-design-system-that-turns-i-have-an-app-idea-into-a-tdd-prompt-18fbe71ecd2c?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Alexsergey`**
+✍️ **posted by `Pranav`**

-<blockquote>If you’re a web developer in 2026, you’re not just writing code — you’re shaping how users experience the internet.
-With AI‑assisted…
+<blockquote>App Architect walks you from a one-line idea to a production-ready prompt — user flow, page map, system design, spec, and tests.
 Continue reading on Medium »</blockquote>

 <br/>